Lighting for Pictures on the Wall

 Installed picture lighting showing balanced illumination in Washington gallery

-Professional art lighting always starts with a plan, even in residential settings.
+Professional art lighting always starts with a plan, even in residential settings, especially when considering how art lighting transforms a collection.

 A proper lighting plan considers: